mlresearch/v238/_posts/2024-04-18-gheshlaghi-azar24a.md

 ---
-title: " A General Theoretical Paradigm to Understand Learning from Human Preferences "
+title: A General Theoretical Paradigm to Understand Learning from Human Preferences
-abstract: " The prevalent deployment of learning from human preferences through reinforcement learning (RLHF) relies on two important approximations: the first assumes that pairwise preferences can be substituted with pointwise rewards.
+abstract: 'The prevalent deployment of learning from human preferences through reinforcement learning (RLHF) relies on two important approximations: the first assumes that pairwise preferences can be substituted with pointwise rewards.
 The second assumes that a reward model trained on these pointwise rewards can generalize from collected data